 If Zack starts the negotiations without knowing who the alternate suppliers are, and at what price and terms he can buy the product for, then he will be at a disadvantage when he begins the negotiations.

-Let’s say, on the other hand, that he’s found out that the best alternate supplier can provide him with the product at $1,050 per unit with a 10-day delivery, then he’s going to be in a very different position when he begins the negotiations.
+Let’s say, on the other hand, that he’s found out that the best alternative supplier can provide him with the product at $1,050 per unit with 10-day delivery, then he’s going to be in a very different position when he begins the negotiations.

 Armed with enough research, Zack is now ready to enter the negotiations.
 He knows that he’s hoping to drive some major concessions from his supplier and understands the consequence of not coming to a new agreement with his supplier.

 It’s very important that both parties in a negotiation feel good about the end position, or as Ury and Fisher suggest, they should “invent options for mutual gain.”